 Mission Week 2022 was held July 17 – 23 again at Camp Mack.
 Our theme was “The Daily Project”.
 Above are pictures of the main project that we worked on daily.
 We did a total renovation on the Shultz Chapel!

 Diocesan Youth Camp is for children entering 3 – 9 grade are eligible to attend Episcopal Youth Camp held at Camp Alexander Mack in Milford, IN each year.
 This is open to all children of the diocese.
 Scholarships are available.
 Children and adults alike consistently report that this is a remarkable event building memories and connections for years to come.
-There is always an engaging theme.
+Save the date for 2024, June 16-22 at Camp Alexander Mack.